pcrwebdesign/event_hooks/README.md

 ```

 where:
-	event is the name of a method that you must define prior to the hook_before
+* event is the name of a method that you must define prior to the hook_before.
-	hook is the name of a method that will be run before the call to event.
+* hook is the name of a method that will be run before the call to event.

 ```ruby
 class AnyClass